|Incidence in Minnesota:|

 There are large differences in liver cancer incidence between different racial and ethnic groups in Minnesota.
 From 2008 to 2017, the rate of liver cancer was highest among black Minnesotans (with 22.4 new cases per 100,000) and lowest among white, non-Hispanic Minnesotans (with 5.2 new cases per 100,000).

 Liver cancer begins in the cells of the liver or in the intrahepatic bile duct.
 The liver is just below the right lung, while the intrahepatic bile ducts are tubes within the liver that carry bile to the gallbladder.
 This does not include cancers that spread to the liver from other parts of the body.
 The most common form of liver cancer in adults begins in the cells of the liver and is known as hepatocellular carcinoma.

 - Chronic infection with hepatitis B or C virus is the biggest cause of liver cancer worldwide.
 In the U.S., hepatitis C is the more common cause of liver cancer.
 Chronic hepatitis C infection can lead to cirrhosis and liver cancer.

 - Long term exposure to aflatoxins (a fungus that contaminates certain foods) is a major risk factor in some parts of the world - though not the United States because of federal regulations that keep contaminated products from reaching consumers.

-- Long term exposure to high levels of arsenic through drinking water with high levels of naturally-occurring arsenic (e.g. contaminated private wells).
+- Long term exposure to high levels of arsenic through drinking water that contains high levels of naturally-occurring arsenic (e.g. contaminated private wells).

-- Occupational exposures: Workplace exposure to vinyl chloride (a chemical used in plastic manufacturing) causes a particular type of liver cancer (hepatocellular carcinoma).
+- Occupational exposures to vinyl chloride (a chemical used in plastic manufacturing) causes a particular type of liver cancer (hepatocellular carcinoma).

 - Race: Liver cancer is two to three times more common among Blacks, Asian/Pacific Islanders, and American Indians than among non-Hispanic whites.